BChodorek/React-SpotifyWebClient/README.md

-#Spotify Web Client done with React + Redux + Styled Components
+# Spotify Web Client with React-Redux and Styled-Components

 *Work in progress*